Communications in Indonesia

 Communications in Indonesia has a complex history due to the need to reach an extended archipelago of over 17,500 islands.
 The once important non-electronic communication methods of the past have given way to a considerable telecommunications infrastructure in contemporary Indonesia.

 History

-Indonesia has long been using traditional forms of communications between various islands and villages.
-It was not until the sixteenth century when the Dutch colonised Indonesia, constructing a more elaborate communication system, both within Indonesia and to other countries.
+In the sixteenth century the Dutch Empire colonised Indonesia, constructing an elaborate communication system, both within Indonesia and to other countries.
 The first connection to Australia was an undersea telegraph cable that was completed on 18 November 1871, connecting Java to Darwin, and eventually to the Australian Overland Telegraph Line across Australia.

-After gaining Independence, Indonesia started to develop its own communication systems, generally following the rest of the world.
+After independence, Indonesia started to develop its own communication systems, generally following the rest of the world.
 The construction of communication towers and launch of the Palapa series of communication satellites was done during the New Order period.

 Infrastructure

 A number of lines connect Indonesia to international communication routes.
 For example, the SEA-ME-WE 3 optical submarine telecommunications cable lands at both Medan and Jakarta connecting Europe with South eastern Asia (several countries up to Japan) and Australia (Perth).

-Domestically, Indonesia has good coverage for media across most major islands, although smaller and less populated Islands do not always receive attention from media companies, and rely on satellite communication.